spine/spine.site/app/views/mobile/index.md

 The most straightforward way of building Spine Mobile apps is with [Hem](<%= docs_path("hem") %>), [Spine.app](<%= docs_path("app") %>), [GFX](http://maccman.github.com/gfx) and [jQuery](http://jquery.com).
 The first step, is to install all the required npm modules.

 If you haven't got them installed already, you'll need [Node](http://nodejs.org) and [npm](http://npmjs.org).
-Then, to install:
+Then run:

     npm install -g spine spine.app hem

-Spine.app will generate an initial project structure for you, with the `mobile` generator:
+Spine.app will generate an initial project structure for you using the `mobile` generator:

     spine mobile ./myapp